dereuromark/cakephp-sandbox/SETUP.md

 ### Dependencies

-* CakePHP 3.x via composer
+* CakePHP core and plugins via composer
-* Plugins via composer
+* NPM or bower for assets

 ### Installation